-The short answer is no—pain while breastfeeding is not ideal.
+The short answer is no—pain while breastfeeding is not how it should be.
 However, it is not uncommon.
-Discomfort at times is expected, but pain is rare and may be a sign of an underlying problem.
+Discomfort at times is expected, but the pain is rare and may be a sign of an underlying problem.

 During milk let-down, signs of the let-down reflex include a pins and needles sensation with or without a feeling of warmness in your breasts.
 Leaking may occur in either breast, regardless if your baby has nursed from it or not.